tnrn/tnrn-splash-screen/README.md

   }
   ```

-Finally, you're good to go, feel free to require `rnkit-splash-screen` in your JS files.
+Finally, you're good to go, feel free to require `tnrn-splash-screen` in your JS files.

 Have fun! :metal: